All Episodes

 30 people showed up.

-Trump's got what, 10,000 inside, 7,000 outside that want to get in.
+Meanwhile, up in Tampa, Trump's got, what, 10,000 inside, 7,000 outside that want to get in.

-There literally is no, and okay, if you want to compare to Pence, Pence in North Carolina, he called us when he landed there yesterday.
+There literally is no, and okay, if you want to compare it to Pence, Pence in North Carolina, he called us when he landed there yesterday.

-Tim Kane with 30 people showing up.
+Tim Kaine with 30 people showing up.

-I mean, I don't care What happens in this election?
+I mean, I don't care what happens in this election.

 There is no excitement for the Democrat ticket.